Vaccines Against Infectious Diseases – VID

 Shared Interests and Overlaps

-There are shared interests in nucleic acid-based vaccine development with Drug and Biologic Therapeutic Delivery (DBTD) and Nucleic Acid Therapeutic Delivery [BBBT (81)].
-Applications that emphasize novel methods for vaccine delivery, with a focus on bioengineering principles, may be reviewed in DBTD or BBBT (81).
-Applications that emphasize vaccine testing, efficacy, and immune responses may be reviewed in VID.
+- There are shared interests in nucleic acid-based vaccine development with Drug and Biologic Therapeutic Delivery (DBTD) and Nucleic Acid Therapeutic Delivery [DDTD (81)].
+Applications that emphasize novel methods for vaccine delivery, with a focus on bioengineering principles, may be reviewed in DBTD or DDTD (81).
+Applications that emphasize vaccine testing and efficacy may be reviewed in VID.

-There are shared interests in studies of vaccines approved for human use with Etiology, Diagnostic, Intervention and Treatment of Infectious Diseases (EDIT).
-Applications that focus on mechanisms of vaccine efficacy, including immune responses and population-level studies, are reviewed in EDIT.
-Applications that focus on vaccine safety or on modifying the composition of existing vaccines are reviewed in VID.
+- There are shared interests in studies of vaccines approved for human use with Etiology, Diagnostic, Intervention and Treatment of Infectious Diseases (EDIT).
+Applications that focus on mechanisms of vaccine efficacy may be reviewed in EDIT.
+Applications that focus on vaccine safety or on modifying the composition of existing vaccines may be reviewed in VID.

-There are shared interests with Immunobiology of Transplantation and Alloimmunity (ITA).
+- There are shared interests with Immunobiology of Transplantation and Alloimmunity (ITA).
 Applications that focus on the impact of immunosuppressive therapies on immune responses to vaccine and/or vaccine performance may be reviewed in ITA.
-Applications that focus on general approaches to understand and improve the performance of existing vaccines, and/or immune responses to vaccines, may be reviewed in VID.
+Applications that focus on general approaches to improve the performance of existing vaccines may be reviewed in VID.